 To help cities overcome the issues with traditional GIS platforms and leverage digitized curbside regulations we developed a set of simple tools purpose-built for managing curbside data.
 These cloud-based solutions are designed to be immediately familiar to anyone with prior GIS knowledge while being easy to use for non-technical folks as well.

-The CurbIQ platform includes dynamic legends to accommodate new and unique types of regulations (curbside patios, anyone?) and automatically filters regulations to surface the highest priority regulation.
+The CurbIQ platform includes dynamic legends to accommodate new and unique types of curbside regulations (on-street patios, anyone?) and automatically filters regulations to surface the highest priority regulation.
 CurbIQ tools also include filters to quickly view regulations for different times, days, and months.
 To understand how regulations change over a single day we’ve added a panel with a visual summary so it’s easy to see when restrictions change throughout the day on any street.

 The emergence of COVID-19 drastically changed how governments, people, and businesses alike operate throughout the world.
 Cities were no exception; municipal staff from Madrid to Toronto organized pandemic responses that balanced citizen’s safety while also supporting local businesses.
 The result was a range of solutions across cities consisting of slow streets and sidewalk extensions for pedestrians, curbside patios for dining, bike lanes for cyclists, and designated curbside spaces for pick ups and deliveries.